Policies on Intellectual Property: Ownership and Commercial Development

 Invention and Copyright Agreements must be signed by all individuals at MSSM who:

-- receive support from sponsored research or MSSM, The Mount Sinai Hospital, and The Mount Sinai Medical Center funded projects; or
+- receive support from sponsored research or MSSM, The Mount Sinai Hospital, and The Mount Sinai Health System funded projects; or

-- otherwise may be in a position to make, conceive or reduce to practice Inventions or otherwise develop Technology under sponsored research or MSSM, Mount Sinai Hospital, and The Mount Sinai Medical Center funded projects, whether or not salary or other support is received from such projects, or through the use of MSSM, Mount Sinai Hospital, and The Mount Sinai Medical Center administered funds or facilities, must sign the MSSM Invention and Copyright Agreement.
+- otherwise may be in a position to make, conceive or reduce to practice Inventions or otherwise develop Technology under sponsored research or MSSM, Mount Sinai Hospital, and The Mount Sinai Health System funded projects, whether or not salary or other support is received from such projects, or through the use of MSSM, Mount Sinai Hospital, and The Mount Sinai Health System administered funds or facilities, must sign the MSSM Invention and Copyright Agreement.
 Note that this requirement specifically extends not only to MSSM personnel but also to visiting scientists and fellows or others.
-Voluntary Faculty as a rule are required to sign the policy only if directly involved in MSSM, Mount Sinai Hospital, or Mount Sinai Medical Center funded research.
+Voluntary Faculty as a rule are required to sign the policy only if directly involved in MSSM, Mount Sinai Hospital, or Mount Sinai Health System funded research.

 Note: Whether or not a person covered by this policy has signed such an agreement he or she will be bound by the policy, including all terms of the agreement.
 A copy of the Invention and Copyright Agreement is attached hereto.